 The pre-application meeting is intended to provide developers with an understanding of the hazardous waste treatment/disposal permitting process and to establish a meaningful dialogue between the developer, the local community and the DEP so that the process can move expeditiously toward timely permitting decisions.
 The applicant, the applicant’s consultant, a representative from both the host municipality and county, and appropriate members of the Siting Team will be invited to attend the meeting.
 Where the developer has elected to follow the DEP’s guidance for meaningful public participation, the developer will have already identified and started to work with a lead local interest group by the time a pre-application meeting is held.
 This group will also be invited by DEP to participate in the pre-application process.
 A facility site located in an Environmental Justice (EJ) Area will have enhanced public participation throughout the permitting process.
 Please refer to DEP’s EJ Public Participation Policy to determine applicability and details on the heightened level of public participation in EJ areas.
 Where applicable, the DEP will ensure the EJ Public Participation Policy is maintained during the project.

-Prior to requesting a pre-application meeting, the developer should assemble and forward the following information to the Siting Team Leader:
+Prior to requesting a pre-application meeting, the developer should, in addition to having already started a meaningful public participation process, assemble and forward the following information to the Siting Team Leader:

 a current 7½-minute USGS topographic map showing the proposed location of the facility.